The Brothers Flub: VHS release

-Sony Wonder released two videocassettes of the show in 1999.
+Sony Wonder released two videocassettes of the show in 2000.
 These were entitled Plan C: Panic! and Doom Wears Funny Tights!.
 Each one featured four episodes of the series.
 Both tapes are now out of print and hard to find.

 VHS releases were planned for the series by Maverick in the United Kingdom, but in the end, no releases came to fruition.

 Reception

 The Brothers Flub was panned by critics.
 Joanne Weintraub of the Milwaukee Journal-Sentinel described the show as "a rare clinker with all the noisy hyperactivity of Aaahh!!!
 Real Monsters and little of the cockeyed charm."
 The Hollywood Reporter called it "a somewhat vacuous effort that lacks the charm and substance of much of Nick's other programming" but added "now and again [the creators] hit on some clever high jinks."
 Writing for the Lakeland Ledger, Evan Levine thought that the show had a promising premise, but thought that its humor was mean-spirited.
+To this day, Nickelodeon has since disowned this show as a Nicktoon.